 - More severe actions, up to and including dismissal may be considered by the Academic Standards Committee for a student's failure to make satisfactory progress toward the degree.

 Are there any additional requirements regarding Advisory Committee meetings?

-- To remain in good academic standing, students are required to meet with their Advisory Committee soon after it is approved (within 1-2 months) and at least once every six months after that
+- To remain in good academic standing, students are required to meet with their Advisory Committee soon after it is approved (within 1-2 months) and at least once every six months after.

 - Students are expected to provide their committee with a pre-meeting progress update at least 5 days before their meeting